Metrication in the United States

-Metrication (or metrification) is the process of introducing the International System of Units, also known as SI units or the metric system, to replace a jurisdiction's traditional measuring units.
+Metrication is the process of introducing the International System of Units, also known as SI units or the metric system, to replace a jurisdiction's traditional measuring units.
 U.S. customary units have been defined in terms of metric units since the 19th century, and the SI has been the "preferred system of weights and measures for United States trade and commerce" since 1975 according to United States law.
 However, conversion was not mandatory and many industries chose not to convert, and U.S. customary units remain in common use in many industries as well as in governmental use (for example, speed limits are still posted in miles per hour).
-Unlike other countries, there is no governmental or major social desire to implement further metrication.
+There is government policy and metric (SI) program to implement and assist with metrication; however, there is major social resistance to further metrication.

-Although customary units are used more often than metric units in the U.S., the SI system is used extensively in some fields such as science, medicine, electronics, the military, automobile production and repair, and international affairs.
+In the U.S., the SI system is used extensively in fields such as science, medicine, electronics, the military, automobile production and repair, and international affairs.
+The US uses metric in money (100 cents), photography (35 mm film, 50 mm lens), medicine (1 cc of drug), nutrition labels (grams of fat), bottles of soft drink (liter), and volume displacement in engines (liters).
+In 3 domains, cooking/baking, distance, and temperature, customary units are used more often than metric units.
+Also, the scientific and medical communities use metric units almost exclusively as does NASA.
+All aircraft and air traffic control use Celsius temperature (only) at all US airports and while in flight.
 Post-1994 federal law also mandates most packaged consumer goods be labeled in both customary and metric units.

+The U.S. has fully adopted the SI unit for time, the second.
+The U.S. has a national policy to adopt the metric system.
+All U.S. agencies are required to adopt the metric system.

 History

 18th century

-Immediately after independence, the United States used a variety of units of measure, including Dutch units and English units.
+Immediately after gaining independence from Great Britain, the United States used a variety of units of measure, including Dutch units and English units.
 The 1789 Constitution grants Congress the authority to determine standards of measure, though it did not immediately use this authority to impose a uniform system.
 The United States was one of the first nations to adopt a decimal currency, under the Coinage Act of 1792.

-In 1793, Thomas Jefferson requested artifacts from France that could be used to adopt the metric system in the United States, and Joseph Dombey was sent from France with a standard kilogram.
-Before reaching the United States, Dombey's ship was blown off course by a storm and captured by pirates, and he died in captivity on Montserrat.
+In 1793, Thomas Jefferson requested equipment from France that could be used to evaluate the metric system within the United States.
+Joseph Dombey returned from France with a standard kilogram.
+Before reaching the United States, Dombey's ship was blown off course by a storm and captured by pirates, or strictly (British) privateers in the Caribbean, and he died in captivity on Montserrat.